 When you first sign-up for Ebates, you’ll have the choice between claiming a $10 gift card for Walmart or adding $10 to you Ebates balance.
 Now, while the Ebates homepage declares “Sign Up and Get a $10 Bonus Today*,” the telling asterisk tips you off to the fact that it’s not quite that simple.
 In order to nab that $10 bonus, you’ll need to make at least $25 in qualifying purchases within your first 90 days of becoming an Ebates user.
 In my case, I elected to receive the $10 Walmart gift card as my bonus, which I was able to easily add to my Walmart Pay account (note: this isn’t required for redemption but I just like using it) and was able to spend my free money without issue.

 Not only can you earn $10 when you sign up for Ebates but you can also nab $25 by referring friends, family, and others to the service.
 As an Ebates member, you’ll be provided with a special referral link you can e-mail to friends, share on social media, or — for example — include in an article.
 When those you refer sign up for the service and earn their welcome bonus (meaning they spend at least $25 in their first 90 days), you’ll earn a $25 bonus.
-This current promotion is running through September 30th, 2018 so it is subject to change after that.
+This current promotion is running through March 31st, 2019 so it is subject to change after that… but it seems like this type of deal tends to renew each quarter.

 How Often Does Ebates Payout?